 and then find the current value of the property.
 If you have found the annual cost, then add the council tax, insurance, and ground rent figure to the overall cost.
 From the value, you need to deduct the rent.

-As a thumb rule, one should ensure that to make reasonable monthly profits, the rent should be at least 2 percent of the purchase price.
-If it is above 2% then it will be able to generate positive cash flow.
-So when you plan to invest in a buy to let try to research on the rent offered in a specific area.
+As a thumb rule, one should ensure that to make reasonable monthly profits; the rent should be at least 2 per cent of the purchase price.
+If it is above 2%, then it will be able to generate positive cash flow.
+So when you plan to invest in a buy to let try to research the rent offered in a specific area.

-Renting for under market value can lower the monthly profits and it also leads to a large phase of voids.
-The cost of maintenance of the property is almost fixed and the property owners may end up renting the house for whatever price offered.
-Sometimes, landlords keep the asking price higher which could lead to the duration of the void – empty house for several months.
+Renting for under market value can lower the monthly profits, and it also leads to a large phase of voids.
+The cost of maintenance of the property is almost fixed, and the property owners may end up renting the house for whatever price is offered.
+Sometimes, landlords keep the asking price higher, which could lead to the duration of the void – an empty house for several months.